Decorating your home in time for spring can be a fun project and a wonderful way to welcome the warmer weather.

 Fresh Flowers In A Basket

-Using the items you already have, you can transform the look of your porch.
-Farm-inspired items like wicker baskets and candles are easy and practical, especially if you’re on a tight budget.
+Using the items you already have, you can transform the look of your front porch.
+I think that farm-inspired items like wicker baskets and candles are easy and practical, especially if you’re on a tight budget.

 Add some fresh flowers and pair them with pretty white lanterns to ensure that your front area is ready for spring without spending a fortune.
-If you don’t have white lanterns, hand painted ones would work jist as well.
-You could opt to use spray paint or regular white paint to decorate any lanterns (or even bird cages) that you may not be using.
+If you don’t have white lanterns, hand painted ones would work just as well.
+I suggest you opt for spray paint or regular white paint to decorate any lanterns (or even bird cages) that you may not be using.

-Although this design also uses lanterns, the end product is very different from the previous spring porch idea.
-Lanterns are great if you don’t want to be OTT since you can still transform your porch into a magical space without having to buy special decorations.
+Although this design also uses lanterns, the end product is very different from the previous spring porch idea, in my opinion.
+Lanterns are great if you don’t want to be OTT since you can still transform your front porch into a magical space without having to buy special porch decorations, according to Good Housekeeping, a renowned lifestyle magazine that’s been around for more than 120 years.
 Use candles to add light and extra ambiance to your porch on warm summer nights.

 I love the contrast created by these black iron lanterns and the bright pink petunias, which add a dash of color to the arrangement.

-Don’t have a ton of space to place planters on your porch?
+Don’t have a ton of space to place planters on your front porch?
 Do yourself a favor and use hanging baskets so you can show off your houseplants in style.
-Fill your baskets with either one type or an assortment of flowers.
+I suggest filling your hanging baskets with either one type or an assortment of flowers.

 Rustic Meets Chic

-Home decoration is never as easy as having something as beautiful as a classic old watering can that you can make your own.
+As a home decor enthusiast, I have to say that decorating front porches is never as easy as having something as beautiful as a classic old watering can that you can make your own.
 Ask around before purchasing an old can: you never know what people are about to toss!
+You might just increase your curb appeal from your neighbors’ trash.

 Once you have your hands on a great can, feel free to paint it however you like.
 You could have more than one can in an arrangement!
 Pair this with Peonies, other potted plants, and an old repurposed wooden fruit crate to meld the worlds of rustic and chic to create something classy that still feels relaxed and homey.